 Denise Clark, B.S., EMT-P is an Emergency Medical Technician-Paramedic and a Paramedic Instructor and teaches Birthingway Midwifery students Critical Care Skills and Hematology as well as conducting regular recertification workshops in CPR and Biodynamic Resuscitation of the Newborn.
 She has also worked as a high school teacher, journalist, business owner and mom of one daughter.
 She is passionate about bringing neo-natal resuscitation training to front line health care professionals who otherwise may not have access to these skills.

-Melissa Cole, LLLL, IBCLC, RLC is a registered, board certified lactation consultant who has been offering breastfeeding support since 2002.
-She is passionate about providing comprehensive lactation care and education.
-Through her work in private practice at Luna Lactation, Melissa believes it is a great joy and honor to support families as they work towards their breastfeeding goals.
-She is a long time La Leche League Leader and is also active with several lactation and health care professional associations.
+Melissa Cole, BS, IBCLC, RLC is a board-certified lactation consultant and neonatal oral-motor assessment professional and wellness clinician in private practice.
+Melissa has been passionate about providing comprehensive, holistic lactation support and education since 2002.
+Through her work in private practice at Luna Lactation and Wellness, Melissa believes it is a great joy and honor to support families as they work towards their feeding goals.
+She is active with several lactation and health care professional associations.
 She teaches in the Associates in Lactation Consultation program, and supervises clinical training in Birthingway's Breastfeeding Center.
 Her courses include Advanced Breastfeeding Skills I & II, and Professional Standards and Practice for Lactation Consultants.
-Melissa, her husband, Bryon and their three children enjoy living and life-learning in the beautiful Pacific Northwest.
+Melissa lives and works in the beautiful Pacific Northwest.

 Kathryn Constant, MLS, has been working in the library field for over 15 years.
 She brings a peaceful spirit to our library and is kind, and compassionate towards students and other library visitors.
 As the only midwifery-specific librarian in the country, she strives to make our library live up to it's full potential.
 Kathryn also teaches Information Literacy, Understanding Medical Literature, Research Methods and acts as a student research consultant.
 She is known for making statistics and research user-friendly and very do-able.
 Kathryn also draws rave reviews for her Birth Stories in Life and Literature course.